SBank (STS) Price Reaches $0.14 on Major Exchanges

-SBank (CURRENCY:STS) traded down 27.9% against the dollar during the one day period ending at 12:00 PM ET on January 4th.
-During the last week, SBank has traded down 14.4% against the dollar.
-SBank has a market capitalization of $878,116.92 and $23,098.00 worth of SBank was traded on exchanges in the last day.
-One SBank token can now be purchased for about $0.14 or 0.00000461 BTC on major exchanges.
+SBank (CURRENCY:STS) traded up 38.3% against the US dollar during the 1 day period ending at 22:00 PM ET on January 5th.
+SBank has a total market capitalization of $888,194.78 and approximately $18,114.00 worth of SBank was traded on exchanges in the last day.
+One SBank token can now be bought for about $0.14 or 0.00000426 BTC on exchanges.
+In the last week, SBank has traded 45.5% higher against the US dollar.

 - InnovativeBioresearchClassic (INNBCL) traded up 20.6% against the dollar and now trades at $0.0000 or 0.00000000 BTC.